 - Free: The cost is completely free.
 Features it offers are unlimited password storage and cloud syncing, backup, and auto-login for accounts.

 - Pro: The cost is $2.99 per month or $2.66 per month billed annually.
-It has all the features the Free plan has, including security monitoring, password strength evaluator through the password analyzer, security breach alert, and website monitoring.
+It has all the features the Free plan has, including security monitoring, password strength evaluation through the password analyzer, security breach alert, and website monitoring.

 - Supported Platforms: iOS, Android, Mac, and Windows